When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Implementation details

-\paragraph{Framework:} The Tangram Assembly GAG MuZero agent is implemented in JAX/Flax, leveraging distributed training across multiple devices.
-The environment simulates the sequential assembly of tangram pieces, with each state represented as an image and associated instruction tokens. \paragraph{Model Architecture:} \begin{itemize} \item \textit{Policy/Value Network:} A Decision Transformer~\cite{chen2021decision} backbone is used, with BERT-based text encoding and a vision transformer (ViT) for image processing.
-The network outputs action logits and value estimates. \item \textit{Reward Model:} A CLIP-based~\cite{radford2021learning} reward model computes the alignment between the assembled image and the instruction, using contrastive and pairwise preference losses. \end{itemize} \paragraph{Self-Play and Search:} \begin{itemize} \item \textit{Self-Play:} The agent generates training data via self-play, using a Gumbel MuZero Monte Carlo Tree Search (MCTS)~\cite{schrittwieser2020mastering} for action selection.
-The search incorporates a recurrent function that simulates environment transitions and model predictions. \item \textit{Batching:} Self-play and training are parallelised across devices, with large batch sizes (e.g., 2048 for self-play). \end{itemize} \paragraph{Training:} \begin{itemize} \item \textit{Policy/Value Training:} The policy and value networks are trained using cross-entropy and mean squared error losses, respectively, with targets computed from self-play trajectories. \item \textit{Reward Model Training:} The reward model is updated using both contrastive and pairwise preference losses, encouraging correct alignment between images and instructions. \item \textit{Optimisation :} Adam optimisers are used for both networks, with learning rates $5 \times 10^{-5}$ (policy/value) and $1 \times 10^{-8}$ (reward). \item \textit{Checkpointing:} Models and optimizers are periodically checkpointed for recovery and evaluation. \end{itemize}
+\paragraph{Framework:} The Tangram Assembly GAG MCTS agent is implemented in JAX/Flax, leveraging distributed training across multiple devices.
+The environment simulates the sequential assembly of tangram pieces with the exact geometric transition function, with each state represented as an image and associated instruction tokens. \paragraph{Model Architecture:} \begin{itemize} \item \textit{Policy/Value Network:} The policy-value network uses a ViT image encoder and a frozen BERT text encoder, followed by a small transformer that fuses visual and language features.
+Two output heads produce action logits and value estimates. \item \textit{Reward Model:} A CLIP-based~\citep{radford2021learning} reward model computes the alignment between the assembled image and the instruction, using the contrastive loss and the binary adversarial loss described in Section~\ref{sec:adversarial}. \end{itemize} \paragraph{Self-Play and Search:} \begin{itemize} \item \textit{Self-Play:} The agent generates training data via self-play, using Gumbel MCTS for action selection.
+The search uses the exact environment transition function and the learned policy-value network for priors and leaf evaluation. \item \textit{Batching:} Self-play and training are parallelised across devices, with large batch sizes (e.g., 2048 for self-play). \end{itemize} \paragraph{Training:} \begin{itemize} \item \textit{Policy/Value Training:} The policy and value networks are trained using cross-entropy and mean squared error losses, respectively, with targets computed from self-play trajectories. \item \textit{Reward Model Training:} The reward model is updated using both contrastive and binary adversarial losses, encouraging correct alignment between images and instructions while rejecting MCTS-generated near misses. \item \textit{Optimisation :} Adam optimisers are used for both networks, with learning rates $5 \times 10^{-5}$ (policy/value) and $1 \times 10^{-8}$ (reward). \item \textit{Checkpointing:} Models and optimizers are periodically checkpointed for recovery and evaluation. \end{itemize}